John Vereker, 6th Viscount Gort: First World War

 On 5 August 1914, Gort was promoted to captain.
 He went to France with the British Expeditionary Force (BEF) and fought on the Western Front, taking part in the retreat from Mons in August 1914.
 He became a staff officer with the First Army in December 1914 and then very briefly served as a general staff officer, grade 3 (GSO3) in February 1915 before he became brigade major of the 4th (Guards) Brigade, commanded then by Brigadier General The Earl of Cavan, a future field marshal, in April 1915.
 He was awarded the Military Cross in June 1915.
 Promoted to the brevet rank of major in June 1916, he became a staff officer at the headquarters of the BEF and fought at the Battle of the Somme throughout the autumn of 1916.
-He was given the acting rank of lieutenant colonel in April 1917 on appointment as Commanding Officer of 4th Battalion, Grenadier Guards and, having been awarded the Distinguished Service Order (DSO) in June 1917, he led his battalion at the Battle of Passchendaele, earning a Bar to his DSO in September 1917.
+He was given the acting rank of lieutenant colonel in April 1917 on appointment as Commanding Officer of 4th Battalion, Grenadier Guards and, having been appointed a Companion of the Distinguished Service Order (DSO) in June 1917, he led his battalion at the Battle of Passchendaele, earning a Bar to his DSO in September 1917.
 The bar's citation reads:

 For conspicuous gallantry and devotion to duty.
 Although hit in two places in the shoulder by the bursting of a shell early in the day and in great pain, he refused to leave his battalion, and personally superintended the consolidation subsequent to a successful attack.
 He remained with them until 5 p.m. on the following day, when he was ordered to come out and have his wounds dressed.
 His conduct set a very fine example of self-sacrifice, and was of great value in maintaining the high morale and offensive spirit of his battalion.

 On 27 November 1918, sixteen days after the war came to an end, Gort was awarded the Victoria Cross, the highest award for gallantry in the face of the enemy that can be awarded to British and Commonwealth forces, for his actions on 27 September 1918 at the Battle of the Canal du Nord, near Flesquieres, France.